jdoleary/Spellmasons/docs/CriticalPath.md

     - Achievements
     - Mods
     - Make pickups do something when destroyed
+        - Refactor arrow.ts to use getPotentialTargets instead of just underworld.units and unitsPrediction or else it will never strike pickups
     - Server config by host (pvp, worms armageddon style customizations)
     - Pushing units into portal should do something
     - Protection should be able to be cast on dead units to keep priest from resurrecting them